Montainproductions/Joaquin.github.io/index.md

 - Communication inbetween disciplines when working on a project together.
 - Better understanding of pre-production for a game.
-- Leearned how to create AI and how to make them more life like.
+- Learned how to create AI and how to make them more life like.

 [Trailer](https://www.youtube.com/watch?v=avRjRtBwG70)
 [Link to game](https://montain-productions.itch.io/dont-fail-the-course)